play-co/gcif/README.md

 GCIF
 ====

-Currently in the middle of a large overhaul of the compressor to improve the architecture and average compression ratio.

-Game Closure Image Format : 1.0
+Game Closure Image Format : 1.1

 This is a lossless RGBA image format suited for mobile game sprite-sheets and other usage cases (such as webpages) where you want to compress tightly once, and then read it back many times.
 For these images the expected size should be about 1024x1024 pixels or smaller.

-It typically produces files that are 70% the size of PNGCRUSH output and decode about 2-3x faster.
+It typically produces files that are 60% the size of PNGCRUSH output and about 94% the size of WebP output, while decoding faster than both.

 The format is released under the BSD license as forever patent-free, monetarily free, and open-source software.
 Contributions, discussions, and a healthy dose